era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Pre-reads its lexical extent to find matching brackets.
 Returns control to the macroexpander to continue expanding the portion of the stream that follows the closing paren, and concurrently does the rest of its work by expanding a modified copy of its input stream where the stream ends after the closing paren.

-Spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines an unceremonious export metadata operation, a struct metadata operation, and a bounded expression operation, each with its name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`.
+Spends its interface familiarity ticket to say that it defines an unceremonious export metadata operation, a struct metadata operation, and a bounded expression operation, each with its name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`.
 For the sake of assisting with debug printouts, the declaration that this defines a struct metadata operation comes with metadata to express that the operation is capable of being used for constructing structs.

-Writes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:
+Contributes a first `directive` expression that defines something with a name based on `export-metadata-op-and-struct-medatata-op-and-bounded-expr-op-and-main-tag`:

 * An unceremonious export metadata operation that exports this unceremonious export metadata operation as well as the struct metadata operation and the bounded expression operation defined below.